wptrainingteam/content-editor-overview/README.md

 ## Teaching Strategies

 * Lecture: talk about the importance of properly formatted content
-* Demonstration: show the content editor toolbar in action by hovering over each button and demonstrating its use
+* Demonstration: display the content editor toolbar and show it in action by hovering over each button and demonstrating its use
-* Exercises: have students practice using the toolbar buttons to format content
+* Exercises: have students practice on their own WordPress Post using the toolbar buttons to format content

 ## Teacher Notes